Green-Software-Foundation/if/Refactor-migration-guide.md

 There have been some name changes to the CLI, specifically:

-- `impact-engine` --> `if`
+- `impact-engine` --> `ie`
-    The command line tool has been renamed from `impact-engine` to simply `if`.
+    The command line tool has been renamed from `impact-engine` to simply `ie`.
 This means that to invoke the Impact Framework on the command line you simply use

     ```
-    if ...
+    ie ...
     ```
 -  `impl` --> `manifest`
     We have deprecated the original `impl` and `ompl` terminology across all our repositories and on the command line.
 Now, to pass a manifest file to IF, you use the `--manifest` command, as follows:

     ```sh
-    if --manifest <path-to-manifest>
+    ie --manifest <path-to-manifest>
     ```

 - `ompl` --> `output`

     We have deprecated the original `impl` and `ompl` terminology across all our repositories and on the command line.
-Now, todefine a savepath for your output file, you use the `--output` command, as follows:
+Now, to define a savepath for your output file, you use the `--output` command, as follows:

     ```sh
-    if --manifest <path-to-manifest> --output <savepath>
+    ie --manifest <path-to-manifest> --output <savepath>
     ```

 ## Outputs